- Museum number

 Jenyns, Soame, 'Japanese Porcelain', London, 1965, pl.
 93a, b.

 He mentions that the dish was painted by Toda Kichihei.
-This is now not thought to be the case.
+This was a misreading of the seal.

 - Not on display